mammothbane/leamin/_posts/2018-07-28-first-session.md

 Preparing to leave for points unknown, Tenoch bumps into a small child, who drops a few bags of coins.
 The child tries to get Tenoch's attention, but Tenoch doesn't speak a word of Common, so a nearby shopkeeper translates the boy's entreaty&mdash;he is looking for a group of adventurers to aid his sick family.
-Tenoch says he will help, and the members of our nascent party overhear and offer their aid as well: Veria, eager to leave the military ambience of the city square behind, indicates that she is moving south anyway and needs money to travel; Henri is interested in expanding his knowledge (particularly of languages) and is determined to follow Tenoch, whose native Draconic and Uraydi have eluded him thus far; Barent simply wants a change of pace from lugging salted fish through the Grivian interior; and Zelvar is swayed by the boy's offers of coin and a vague sense of moral duty.
+Tenoch says he will help, and the members of our nascent party overhear and offer their aid as well: Veria, eager to leave the military ambiance of the city square behind, indicates that she is moving south anyway and needs money to travel; Henri is interested in expanding his knowledge (particularly of languages) and is determined to follow Tenoch, whose native Draconic and Uryahdi have eluded him thus far; Barent simply wants a change of pace from lugging salted fish through the Grivian interior; and Zelvar is swayed by the boy's offers of coin and a vague sense of moral duty.
 The boy gives his name (Rowan), and he climbs up onto Tenoch's back as the group sets out for a checkpoint at the city's southern wall.